tdymel/sparkle-squad/src/content/news/en/post1.md

 Finally, it's about making ourselves discoverable.
 Whether through this website or via Instagram.

 According to the motto "Slowly but surely," we are getting closer to our goal step by step!

+Would you also like to be part of our Mixed Volleyball Team in Hamm?
+Do you have a solid playing level between Bezirksklasse and Landesliga?
+Then contact us via email or on Instagram and come by for a trial practice!